Q: What is a Klassic Pole?

 Q: Why is K-Tek so awesome?

 A: K-Tek is “so awesome” because of several factors.
 The company founder, Manfred Klemme, was a brilliant engineer with a creative mind to have form follow function.
 He combined that with his creativity to produce products that have been in extremely high demand for many years.
 All of K-Tek’s products are made in the U.S.A., from the cable in the poles, the graphite, the aluminum, the machining, and even the polymer for the shock mounts.
 K-Tek provides stellar customer service.
 We understand what it’s like out there, and we strive to make sure our customers are taken care of.
-K-Tek only uses the highest quality materials.
-There is a stringent quality control procedure to make sure that all the materials that come into the shop are up to the standards our customers expect.
+When you call, we answer the phone.
+When you email us we reply.
+No need to spam us with tons of emails.
+When we say we ship something, we actually ship it.
+We aren’t going to make an awesome product and then vanish.
+After all, what good is a company if you can never get a hold of them?

 Q: I have more questions.
 How can I contact you?